iluvjava/Maths/AMATH 501/Complex Functions.md

 ### Differential

-The function can be treated as a real function, **only if** we know that the function is differentiable.
+The function can be treated as a real function and apply the rules of derivative, **only if** we know that the function is differentiable.
 We can't trust it when the function is not differentiable.
 This can be revealed even with very simple functions.

 All the old rules for derivatives on real functions are applicable here.